LibrariesHacked/high-streets-analysis/README.md

 | E2 | Rural - Village in a sparse setting | 6 | 0 |
 | F1 | Rural - Hamlets and Isolated Dwellings | 32 | 0 |

 All except F2 (Rural - Hamlets and Isolated Dwellings in a sparse setting) are returned.
-Rural amounts of 7% of high streets, urban is 93%.
+Rural is 7% of high streets, urban is 93%.

 ### High streets